Deposition Interpreter Services for Interpreted Depositions

 • To informing counsel conducing the deposition when they need to take a break.

-Once the deposition guidelines have been established and the deponent indicates that he or she understands them, there are a number of other considerations the attorney conducting the deposition should keep in mind.
+Once the interpreted deposition guidelines have been established and the deponent indicates that he or she understands them, there are a number of other considerations the attorney conducting the deposition with a deposition interpreter should keep in mind.

 First, the examining attorney should make a concerted effort to use simple sentences and as basic vocabulary as possible.
-This is often difficult for attorneys to do, but it is especially important when deposing someone who is testifying through an interpreter.
+This is often difficult for attorneys to do, but it is especially important when deposing someone who is testifying through a deposition translator.
 The examining attorney should also try to avoid legal terms to the extent possible, as these terms are often completely unfamiliar and confusing to non-English speakers.

 Another factor the examining attorney should keep in mind is that many English words and phrases do not have an exact equivalent in other languages.
 For example, it takes at least four Russian words to explain the concept of a “deposition” and at least five Russian words to say “deponent!”
 Attorneys should be mindful of the fact that it may take longer for the interpreter to ask the same question of the deponent, hence the importance of keeping questions as short as possible.